 If desired, blend part of the sauce to create a smoother consistency.
 Avoid adding cornstarch, as it can alter the sauce’s natural flavor.

-For longer storage, you can freeze the sauce in freezer-safe containers or ziplock bags, leaving some space for expansion.
-It will keep well for up to 3 months.
+For longer preservation, freeze the sauce in portion-sized containers or freezer bags, leaving some space for expansion.
+Label containers with the date to monitor freshness.

 Sauce FAQs